Your Open Day guide

 If you’re out and about in Portsmouth, there are loads of cafes and restaurants throughout Guildhall Walk, Southsea and Gunwharf Quays featuring well-known names and independents.

-After you visit us, there’s so much more to see while you’re in Portsmouth.
+After you visit us, there’s so much more to see and do while you’re in Portsmouth.

 Set in a harbour close to the centre of Portsmouth, Gunwharf Quays is the south’s leading designer outlet and a superb leisure destination.
 Wander over to Gunwharf to shop and dine whilst you take in the coastal views of our city.